-Loneliness refers to how individuals evaluate their level and quality of social contact.
+Loneliness refers to how individuals evaluate their level and quality of social contact and this is linked to frailty.
 Social isolation can be more accurately measured (eg, by the number of social contacts the person has).
 Well-being may not be positively correlated with social contact and a great deal depends on the nature of the contacts made.

 For some people, solitude is a way of life which temperamentally suits them and they may not feel lonely even if they have no visitors.